Ivana505/art-of-chocolate/README.md

 - Shipping form, Newsletter Mailchimp form and Contact Us form require all input data, they restrict Users to proceed if any of the fields are empty.

-### Env.py file
+### Data and Env.py file

-- All Secret Keys, API's, Database Url and E-mail were stored within env.py file to secure unwanted access.
+- All data, Secret Keys, API's, Database Url and E-mail were stored within env.py file to secure unwanted access.

 ### 404 page